-You hear that expression thrown around by golfers all the time, but rarely does the conversation touch on what that phrase actually means.
-I had the opportunity to cover this week’s WGC-Dell Match Play and got a chance to see why Austin C.C. is such a great match play venue.
+You hear this expression thrown around by golfers all the time, but rarely does the conversation touch on what the phrase actually means.
+I had the opportunity to cover this week’s WGC-Dell Match Play and saw why Austin C.C. is such a great match play venue.

 Off the tee, Austin Country Club doesn’t favor a specific ball flight.
-It’s fourteen tee shots are a dead split with seven favoring a right-to-left ball flight and seven favoring a left-to-right shape.
-Likewise, in approaching the greens, again there is an even split with nine favoring right-to-left shots and nine favoring left-to-right shots.
+Its fourteen tee shots are a dead split, with seven favoring a right-to-left ball flight and seven favoring a left-to-right shape.
+Likewise, there is an even split in approaching the greens, with nine favoring right-to-left shots and nine favoring left-to-right shots.

-The holes also have considerable variety with distances, the par 3s all require distinctly different shots with different clubs and similarly the par 4s and 5s are unique,with a good mix of short, mid-length and longer holes.
-It’s also routed so that holes rarely play in the same direction, this particularly plays a pivotal role when the wind kicks up.
+The holes also have considerable variety with distance.
+The par 3s all require distinctly different shots with different clubs, and similarly, the par 4s and 5s are unique with a good mix of short, mid-length and longer holes.
+It’s also routed so that holes rarely play in the same direction, which plays a pivotal role particularly when the wind kicks up.

 The great variety of Austin Country Club from tee to the green allows for many different styles of player to succeed.
-Look at all the different types players that advanced to the knockout Round of 16.
+Look at the different types of players who advanced to the knockout round of 16.
 Short, strategic hitters like Zach Johnson, Kevin Na and Søren Kjeldsen were mixed in among bombers like Bubba Watson, Brooks Koepka and finalists Jon Rahm and Dustin Johnson.
 That’s not an accident.
 It’s the reflection of a well-designed golf course.

-An aspect to the golf course which gets dulled by television are Austin CC’s undulating green complexes.
+An aspect of the golf course that gets dulled by television is Austin CC’s undulating green complexes.
 The small targets possess numerous humps, bumps and shelves and give a clear advantage to stellar approach shots that find the correct position on the green, punishing those that miss.